Trump sees 'good chance' of Mexico migration deal as clock ticks down to tariffs

-WASHINGTON/MEXICO CITY (Reuters) - U.S. President Donald Trump said on Friday there was a “good chance” that the United States would be able to reach a deal with Mexico over migration, although his administration was still pushing ahead with a plan to slap import tariffs on its southern neighbor next week.
+WASHINGTON/MEXICO CITY (Reuters) - U.S. President Donald Trump said on Friday there was a “good chance” that the United States would be able to reach a deal with Mexico over a surge of migrants on their common border, although his administration was still pushing ahead with a plan to slap import tariffs on all Mexican goods next week.

-Trump has threatened to impose the levies on all Mexican imports, starting at 5% on June 10, if its government does not agree to do more to tackle an increase in mostly Central American migrants crossing Mexico to enter the United States.
-Apprehensions at the U.S.-Mexico border hit a decade high in May.
+Trump has threatened to impose the levies starting at 5% on June 10 if the Mexican government does not agree to do more to tackle an increase in mostly Central American migrants crossing Mexico to enter the United States.

+U.S. border officers apprehended more than 132,000 people crossing from Mexico in May, the highest monthly level since 2006.

 The two sides started a third day of talks in Washington on Friday to reach a deal.